albertodev01/equations/README.md

 print('\n${polynomial.buildPolynomial()}');
 ```

 This is another example with a different interpolation strategy.
-The `buildPolynomial()` returns the interpolation polynomial (as an `Algebraic` type) internally used to interpolate `x`.
+The `buildPolynomial()` method returns the interpolation polynomial (as an `Algebraic` type) internally used to interpolate `x`.